joques/pervasive/README.md

 	brew install node
 </code></pre>

-If you do not own /usr/local, you should use sudo
-You should also install npm, the node.js package manager.
+If you do not own /usr/local, you should use sudo.
+You can own /usr/local using the chown command You should also install npm, the node.js package manager.

 # App Usage